 Detach yourself from them.
 Just as you have created everything around you in the past, you can remove them and create a new life that reflects the new you.
 For example, maybe you are in a job that doesn't reflect your purpose.
 Maybe your current relationships pull you down.
 Work on finding a new job that fits your purpose.
 Work on finding new relationships that support you in your new path.

 Nothing in our reality is permanent.
 No matter how entrenched your current reality seems, it is a matter of time before it fades away and becomes replaced with new creations that represent the new you today.

 For some of you, maybe there is a huge gap between where you are now and your ideal vision.
 Maybe you do not have the skills to succeed in your goals.
 Maybe you cannot make a living with your purpose right away.

 Develop your strategy and action plan.
 Start taking up piano lessons after office-hours.
-Read books by pianists and their experiences in forming their careers.
-Listen to music from your favorite pianists when you have the chance.
+Read books by pianists and musicians and their experiences as they formed their careers.
+Listen to music from your favorite pianists and musicians when you have the chance.